MikeCoats/CircuitPython_AT42QT2120/README.md

 A CircuitPython module for the AT42QT2120 capacitive touch sensor IC, (mostly) compatible with Adafruit's MPR121 library.

+This library's interface is designed after Adafruit's MPR121 module.
+The ICs diverge in functionality, so we only include functions available on both chips.
+To determine what functionality is needed, I surveyed several consumers of the MPR121 library.
+This includes three examples from Adafruit, and many of the projects "dependent" on their library on GitHub.

+A full list of all the projects I surveyed and their usage of the MPR121 library can be found in [the Compatibility Audit][audit].
+This audit should let us cover enough of the design to use an AT42QT2120 as a drop-in replacement for most users of the MPR121.

 ## Documentation

 API documentation for this library can be found on [Read the Docs][readthedocs].